First Year CS Guide

 We hope this guide is informative to you, and if you think your peers would benefit from it too, please feel free to share it with them.
 If you have any suggestions or comments, feel free to email the CSSU here or make a pull request/issue on the page in Github here

-Also please fill out this feedback form to give us valuable feedback.
+Also, again please fill out this feedback form to give us valuable feedback.

 Reviewers/Contributors for the 2020 Version: